-For all ages, the Kidpower Safety Rules are that touch, teasing, and play for fun or affection should be:
+For all ages, the Kidpower Safety Rules are that touch, teasing, or play for fun or affection should be:

 - Safe so that no one gets hurt

 - OK with Each Person so that each person says “yes”.
 We need to notice when people change their minds or start to say “No” with their bodies or words.
 We need to remember that people who are scared, sick, over-tired, drunk, or otherwise impaired cannot say, “Yes.”